PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Optional-Features.md

 ## Motivation

 As a script, function, or module author,
-I can enable optional features in specific scopes, so that I can leverage new functionality that may break existing scripts without risk.
+I can enable optional features for specific users or in specific scopes, so that I can leverage new functionality that may break existing scripts without risk.

 ## User experience